MathewTomberlin/AgentTimeline/IMPLEMENTATION_GUIDE.md

 .\scripts\chat\chat.bat
 ```

-## Phase 5: Context-Augmented Generation with Surrounding Chunks - IN PLANNING
+## Phase 5: Context-Augmented Generation with Surrounding Chunks - COMPLETED ✅

-Phase 5 will implement truly augmented generation by retrieving similar chunks AND their surrounding context, then injecting this information as conversation history before sending the user message to the LLM.
+Phase 5 has been successfully implemented and is **FULLY OPERATIONAL**.
+The system now provides truly augmented generation by retrieving similar chunks with their surrounding context and injecting this information as conversation history before sending the user message to the LLM.

 ### Phase 5 Core Concept